 The Office operates within an environment of constant change with ever shifting priorities.
 Recent key changes directly affecting the Office include new professional assurance and accounting standards for non-financial and financial work, the continued impact of the amalgamation of the professional accountancy profession on staff training and employment opportunities, a robust job market for professional and training accountants, and fiscal pressures across government.
-In addition, the COVID-19 pandemic has impacted how we plan and conduct our work, and communicate with government agencies and each other.
+In addition, the COVID-19 pandemic and related restrictions (in place since March 2020) has significantly impacted how we plan and conduct our work, and communicate with government agencies and each other.